martinfrangul/one-step/README.md

 # ONE STEP (at a time)

 This project is a Pomodoro timer application with task management functionality, built with React.
 It helps improve productivity by allowing users to break their time into work and break intervals.
+WORK IN PROGRESS

 ## Features